-The data was collected through structured interviews of English language instructors, teaching Communication Skills to BS (Hons) second semester and their classroom observations from five departments through random sampling- Biology, Chemistry, Physics, Geography and Mass Communication at Lahore Garrison University Lahore, Pakistan.
+The data was collected through structured interviews of five English language instructors, teaching Communication Skills to BS (Hons) second semester and their classroom observations from five departments through purposive sampling.
+The departments included Biology, Chemistry, Physics, Geography and Mass Communication at a private sector university in Lahore, Pakistan.

 Classroom Observations

-Five classroom observations (Appendix 1) have been included in the present case study as a qualitative research tool to substantiate the basic research question.
+Five classroom observations have been included in the present case study as a qualitative research tool to substantiate the basic research questions.
 For observation, five classes were selected from the departments of Biology, Chemistry, Physics, Geography and Mass Communication at Lahore Garrison University Lahore, Pakistan.
 The students were studying HEC approved syllabus for the course Communication Skills in the second semester.
 The profiles of the students signify that 40% students were males whereas 60 % students were females.
 Their ages were 18-22 years.
 The strength in classes varied from 30 to 45 students per class.
-They were taking three classes per week of one hour duration each.
+They were taking three classes per week for one-hour duration each.
+They were given three quizzes, an assignment and a presentation by the English teacher for their sessional marks (25 marks/ 100).
+They had to take Mid Term Examination (25/ 100) and Final Term Examination (50/100) to qualify communication Skills Course of total 100 marks.

-The first class observation was on Essay Writing.
-It was conducted at Biology department on 4th April, 2016 for fifty minutes.
+The first observation was on the topic of Essay Writing.
+It was conducted at Biology department on 4th April, 2017 for fifty minutes.
 As the observation started, the teacher was teaching in "talk and chalk" style to teach essay writing.
 The teacher defined and explained the essay writing.
 She elaborated the format and content of essay writing.
-The available resources were white board and hand outs.
+The available resources were white board and handouts.
 There were no AV Aids, multimedia etc. to illustrate the topic.
 The students were engaged in "pen and paper" style of learning.
 The teacher asked the students to solve the exercise in the given handouts to identify the parts of an essay within ten minutes.
 The teacher discussed the answers after the feedback of the students for corrections.
 The purpose of essay writing was to improve written communication skill of the students.
 The students were passive and listening to the lecture quietly.
 They were not interactive in the class.
 They were giving responses from time to time only when asked some questions or terms by the teacher.
 It seemed to be a teacher centred classroom with very less opportunity for students to participate actively in the process of learning and practising English as a language.